 The SEC allows several weeks to review, make comments and turn comments.
 In total this typically takes 4-6 weeks (IPOs are almost never approved without review).

 Look at other public companies to anticipate SEC (and investor) comments.
 What other companies are the best peers for the Company?
 For banks, this is relatively easy – banks are commonly grouped by size and region and, to a lesser extent, business.
-For Mortgage Banks, the choice of peers is more difficult.
-Prior to Rocket, there weren’t many (any?) well-respected public companies.
-Ocwen and Mr. Cooper are both public.
-Both have their blemishes.
-Add to that the recent history of Ditech.
-On the mortgage side there are also several REITs (Penny Mac and NewRes, but also Annaly, Two Harbors, Chimera, Cherry Hill).
-The REITs vary wildly in their operating activities.
-Some are clearly pure financial plays.
-Finally, banks with big mortgage operations like Flagstar can be considered.
+For Mortgage Banks, payments companies and fintechs the choice of peers is more difficult.
+The choice of comparables and the way that informs the Company’s presentation is critical.
+The absence of comparables, which often translates into an absence of best practices in valuation or even a widely accepted methodology for valuing the stock, can result in low valuations or excessive volatility.

 Anticipating SEC questions should prime the Company for answering investors’ due diligence questions.
 These questions range from general strategy to financial details.
 Of course, all of these answers must also be contained in the prospectus.
 At a minimum, the Company should be prepared to discuss:

 Preparing the Roadshow Presentation consumes a lot of the post-filing time.
 The investment bank will work with the Company to write a presentation designed to capture the interest of prospective investors.
 If necessary, the investment bank will help the executive team by bringing in a presentation coach to ensure that the presentation will go well.
 When ready, they will do a dry run of the presentation.
 At this point in time, the investment bankers walk their equity research team through the Company’s story and financials; equity research, in turn, teaches the institutional salesforce the selling points for the stock.
-In short order, the bankers, research and salesforce are able to identify the target audience for the roadshow, and the bankers schedule the meetings.
+In short order, the bankers, research and salesforce are able to identify the target audience for the roadshow, and the bankers schedule group presentations and one-on-one meetings.

 The Roadshow can commence when the SEC is ready to declare the registration statement effective.
 Roadshows are designed to give potential institutional investors an opportunity to meet the management team and ask questions about the Company.
 Roadshow presentations are usually about an hour long and are followed by a question and answer period.
 In addition to group presentations, the investment banks will schedule many one-on-one meetings with potential significant investors.
 For one-on-ones, the roadshow presentation is usually abbreviated and the Q&A period extended.
 In most situations, allowing two weeks for the roadshow is adequate.

 After the roadshow, the investment bank prices the offering.
 Throughout the roadshow, the bankers keep track of expressions of interest by every potential investor.
 Most just specify volume, not price.
 As the roadshow concludes, they can review the entire book and allocate shares to each investor.
 If the book is strong, they can scale back shares committed to each investor, leaving more after-market demand.
-After the market closes, they will review deal terms with the Company and agree, so that it will be ready to open the following morning.
+After the market closes, they will review deal terms with the Company and agree on price, so that it will be ready to open the following morning.
 Behind the scenes, the investment bank gains internal approval, coordinates with co-managers and underwriters, contacts the exchanges to release the trading symbol, and finalizes Blue Sky authorization, the Comfort Letter and other required documents.

 This presentation is being furnished on a confidential basis to provide preliminary summary information.
 The information, tools and material (collectively, information) contained herein is not directed to or intended for distribution or use by any person or entity who is a citizen or resident of or located in any jurisdiction where such distribution, publication, availability or use would be contrary to law or regulation or which would subject Endurance Advisory Partners, LLC, to any registration or licensing requirement within such jurisdiction.